R. W. O'CONNELL

 0) From a UNIX shell, start X-windows if it is not already running.

-From the shell, "cd" into your "IDL" directory.
-Normally
+From a shell in the X-window, "cd" into your "IDL" directory.

 [On most UNIX systems, just type "idl".